aweymo-ui/geo_viz_oh/content/2_ohmap.md

 Another key element I needed to consider in the digital movement was legibility and, more broadly, not making the viewer physically sick.
 The challenge was to design something which splits the viewers focus between following the story audibly and the geography, visually but not overwhelm either sense.
 Ultimately, I found that slowing the movement as much as possible, shifting between a bird’s eye view (65°) and a high angle shot (45°) and stopping at the landmarks when they are mentioned for at least three seconds increased viewer comprehension and lowered any potential queasiness.

+{% include gallery-figure.html img="tilt_1.gif" alt="Excerpt of visualization with camera doing a slow tilt upwards while facing the Taylor Wilderness Research Station in a valley." caption="Example of the slow vertical tilt on arriving at a destination to be legible while not remaining static." %}

 <br>

 During these intermittent pauses, I found that a slight, slow vertical tilt downward still kept the place names legible while making for a more visually dynamic shot than an unnatural and robotic freeze frame.
 A full 90° top down angle is used only once in the video to convey a sense of historical magnitude when discussing the Indigenous sites in the area.

 <br>

-The archive’s eventual publication in April 2025 coincided with the U of I’s Renfrew Colloquium with a panel discussing the collection, including Dr. Ed Krumpe as  a speaker, who noted the scale, speed and movement of the visualization recontextualizing his firsthand experience with “the sweat and blisters that it takes to move around in that… big, rough country.”
+The archive’s eventual publication in April 2025 coincided with the U of I’s [Renfrew Colloquium with a panel discussing the collection](https://www.youtube.com/watch?v=qMir-2KZMow), including Dr. Ed Krumpe as  a speaker, who noted the scale, speed and movement of the visualization recontextualizing his firsthand experience with “the sweat and blisters that it takes to move around in that… big, rough country.”

 <br>